ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 There are inline transitions between code and data at literal pool boundaries.

 Linkers, file decoders and other tools need to map binaries correctly.
-To support this, a number of symbols, termed mapping symbols appear in the symbol table to label the start of each sequence of bytes of the appropriate class.
+To support this, a number of symbols, termed mapping symbols, appear in the symbol table to label the start of each sequence of bytes of the appropriate class.
 All mapping symbols have type ``STT_NOTYPE`` and binding ``STB_LOCAL``.
 The ``st_size`` field is unused and must be zero.